 One could easily get their living expenses down to under or around $1000 a month, which most can make even working a minimum wage job.

 Get a better paying job or moonlight and crank the income up to $1500 a month and you are saving $500 every single month!
 After a year or two of living like this you would have a pile of cash to either rent a bigger apt, pay a mortgage downpayment, move to another country, etc etc..

 If you have a need, curiosity or desire to pack up and get out of Dodge and live a minimalist or nomadic lifestyle, then lets look at building a barebones list of essentials to take with you.

 - Pack two weeks of socks and underwear to keep on a 12-14 day laundry cycle.
 Take a pair of shorts which can also double as swim wear for lounging around.
 Also, for lounging around or working out, a basketball trainer top is perfect.

 - About 10-12 t-shirts, and 3-4 pairs of pants would do for spring/summer attire.

 - 3-4 Pairs of Pants.
 A good pair of jeans, a pair of casuals and two pairs of cargo pants with lots of pockets is what I would pack.

 - One good jacket.
-Preferably a multi layer Gore Tex windbreaker and a small folding umbrella.
+Preferably a multi layer windbreaker and a small folding umbrella.

 - Two hoodies.
 Two of these hooded sweatshirts are indispensable for being out on cooler days.
 It goes without saying, try to color coordinate your clothes, maybe using earthtones, like greens and browns (olive and beige?)

 - Eye protection.
-One pair of good sunglasses, like Ray Ban or similar high quality lenses will protect your eyes from harmful UVB rays.
+One pair of good sunglasses or high quality lenses will protect your eyes from harmful UVB rays.